These easy pizza buttons are quick to make and perfect for lunch, dinner or a snack! They also make great appetizers for parties.

 I love finding ways to make quick food because I have a super busy family.
 With kids in University and a hubby who never knows if he will have to stay late at work I have learned to roll with the punches.

 Which is almost daily around here.
 Especially when school starts back.

 My daughter's schedule for school is wacky.
 Some days she only has a couple of classes, other days she's at the U for more than 12 hours.

 Places to stalk Cravings of a Lunatic!

-- 1 package of pizza dough don't roll it out, your going to cut it into rounds, like you do with cookie dough
+- 1 package pizza dough don't roll it out, your going to cut it into rounds, like you do with cookie dough

-- 1/2 cup pizza sauce more or less to taste
+- ½ cup pizza sauce more or less to taste

-- 1 1/2 to 2 cups mozzarella cheese more or less to taste
+- 1 ½ cups mozzarella cheese more if desired

-- 1 green pepper you can swap them for red, yellow or orange, or do a variety, diced
+- 1 large green pepper you can swap them for red, yellow or orange, or do a variety, diced

-Preheat oven to 375 degrees F.
+- Preheat oven to 375 degrees F.

-Spray a cookie sheet with non-stick spray.
+- Spray a cookie sheet with non-stick spray.

-Place the pizza dough on a cutting board.
+- Place the pizza dough on a cutting board.
 Do not roll it out.
 Instead you want to cut it into pieces like you would with cookie dough that comes in a canister or tube.
-Cut them about 1/4 inch thick pieces (approximately).
+Cut them about ¼ inch thick pieces (approximately).
 Lay the rounds on the cookie sheet.

-Spread the sauce over top and smooth out evenly.
+- Spread the sauce over top and smooth out evenly.

-Top each round with mozzarella cheese.
+- Top each round with mozzarella cheese.

-Toss some peppers over top.
+- Toss some peppers over top.

-Place in the oven for about 10 to 12 minutes, depending on the thickness of your dough.
+- Place in the oven for about 10 to 12 minutes, depending on the thickness of your dough.
 Start keeping an eye on them at the 8 minute mark.

-Remove from oven.
+- Remove from oven.
 Place on a platter.

-Serve with a big old back to school smile!
+- Serve with a big old back to school smile!